WWE’s Paige Sets Instagram On Fire While Flaunting Her Figure In Skintight Jeans And A Revealing Crop Top

 WWE vixen Paige is sending her Instagram followers into a frenzy with a recent post.
-On Wednesday, the starlet spent time with the IMDb crew and she seemingly had a blast.
+On Wednesday, the starlet spent time with the IMDb crew, and she seemingly had a blast.
 Her fans were thrilled to see some casual snapshots from her experience, but the initial snapshot she shared seems to be the one raising pulses all across social media.

 This latest Instagram post of Paige’s contains five photos from her event on Thursday.
 Paige — whose real name is Saraya Bevis — teased that she played with a dog and nearly stole it, did some dressing up, and fell out of her chair at one point.
 She also said that she was anxious for her fans to see the finished interview.